Brandon Walsh

 Reading Speech: Virginia Woolf, Machine Learning, and the Quotation Mark

-Posted in: woolf text-analysis sound-studies
+Posted in: woolf text analysis sound studies

 [Crossposted on the Scholars’ Lab blog as well as the WLUDH blog.
 What follows is a slightly more fleshed out version of what I presented this past week at HASTAC 2016 (complete with my memory-inflected transcript of the Q&A).
 I gave a bit more context for the project at the event than I do here, so it might be helpful to read my past two posts on the project here and here before going forward.
 This talk continues that conversation.]